rieck/siggi/README.md

 ## Output Format

-Siggie uses the LibSVM format for storing the sparse feature vectors.
+Siggi uses the LibSVM format for storing the sparse feature vectors.
 The output takes the following form, where each line corresponds to one feature vector: